Spy (Carly Simon album)

-Spy is the eighth studio album by American singer-songwriter Carly Simon, released by Elektra Records, on June 30, 1979.
+Spy is the eighth studio album by American singer-songwriter Carly Simon, released by Elektra Records in June 1979.

 The title of the album is a tribute to Anaïs Nin, whose quote "I am an international spy in the house of love", is written across the top on the inside jacket.
 Simon dedicated the album to producer Arif Mardin, in which she wrote in the liner notes, "Dedicated to Arif who is himself fantastic."
 It is also Simon's last album for Elektra Records, she signed with Warner Bros.
 Records and released Come Upstairs the following year.

 Reception

-Debra Rae Cohen, writing in Rolling Stone, stated "Here, Simon’s rough, bold voice — powerful and affecting as ever — seizes center stage with husky promise and, like a dormitory storyteller after lights out, threatens revelations.
+Debra Rae Cohen, writing in Rolling Stone, stated: "Here, Simon’s rough, bold voice — powerful and affecting as ever — seizes center stage with husky promise and, like a dormitory storyteller after lights out, threatens revelations.
 But even discounting the mediating layers of studio polish, she winds up sounding strangely distanced from her material."
 She also singled out the track "We're So Close", calling it "the record’s gem".